hoho0001/mad9022-w19/docs/assignments/api.md

 Make sure there is a README.md file at the root with a link to the `github.io` version of the site.

+## Webpage Paths

+If you are creating this site as a SPA then you can use the `pushState` method to change the URL displayed to the user.

+Whether your site is built with separate pages or as a SPA the paths should look the same.

+/index.html - the sign in page
+/register.html - the sign up page
+/profile.html - the change password page
+/admin/pizzas.html - the list / delete pizza page
+/admin/pizza-edit.html - the add / edit pizza page
+/admin/ingredients.html - the list / delete ingredient page
+/admin/ingredient-edit.html - the add / edit ingredient page

+Note: the admin pages are inside an admin folder (or appear as if they are).

 ## User Notification

 There needs to be a consistent way of displaying messages to the user.
 Create a common function which will create a `div` that slides on to the page from the top of the screen to display any message to the user.
 When something fails or something is successfully completed we need to tell the user.